The land corridors that border and include rivers and streams comprise the

 Because of the implementation of Loudoun County’s floodplain management program, there are very few properties that experience recurring flood damage.
 New residential and commercial buildings must be located outside of the major (FEMA) floodplain limits throughout the county.
 Subsequently, the vast majority of residents are not required to purchase flood insurance; and, those required to obtain flood insurance are able to do so at reduced premiums.
 Moreover, these program basics help to maintain the aforementioned environmentally beneficial buffering effect and aesthetics of the floodplain.

-For questions or more information about floodplains in Loudoun County, please contact the Building and Development Department at 703-737-8746.
+For questions or more information about floodplains in Loudoun County, please contact the Department of Building and Development Floodplain Help Line at 703-737-8746.